Ian Davidson (Scottish politician): Political positions

 Davidson is a supporter of Republic, a campaign to replace the British Monarchy with an elected head of state.
 A long-standing Eurosceptic, Davidson supported Britain's withdrawal from the European Union, and served on the board of Vote Leave, the official campaign group in support of Brexit.

 Personal life

-Davidson has been married to Morag Mackinnon since 1978 and they have a son and a daughter.
+Davidson has been married to Morag Mackinnon since 1978 and they have a son and a daughter (who died in 2018).
 Since leaving parliament in 2015, Davidson has started swimming competitively, winning a series of medals in the Masters Swimming competitions.